-On the flip side, many clients will not be satisfied with a 1080p end product, and blowing up lower resolution footage rarely leads to good results.
-So weigh up the strength of your hardware and software and get (or set) specific requirements for the end product before recording a single frame.
+On the flip side, if this is for work, many clients will not be satisfied with a 1080p end product, and blowing up lower resolution footage should be avoided.
+So weigh up the strength of your hardware and software and set specific requirements for the end product before recording a single frame.

 02. Keep it organised

-This isn’t an editing tip as much as it is a sanity one: if you’re attempting to stitch together a video made of lots of little clips, digging through a single bucket full of randomly named files is just going to drive you mad.
-Before you start the editing process, step through your footage and label your files properly to reflect the scene and the take, drop them in folders separated by theme, and organise them in such a way that you can find them quickly, as you need them.
+This isn’t so much an editing tip as it is a tip to remain sane: if you’re stitching together a video made of lots of little clips, digging through a single bucket full of randomly named files is just going to drive you up the wall.
+Before you even think about the editing process, go through the footage and label all files properly to reflect the scene and the take, then drop them in folders separated by theme, and organise them in such a way that you can find them quickly, as you need them.

-Make folders for your sounds, music and images too, and put your project file in the root of a main folder encapsulating everything.
-If you can at all help it, don’t send anything to the trash: you never know when that seemingly botched take might come in handy.
+Another handy tip is to make folders for your sounds, music and images too, and put your project file in the root of a main folder encapsulating everything.
+It may be against many creative's instincts, but we advise that you don’t send anything to the trash either.
+You never know when that seemingly botched take might come in handy.